 Creating new music is a great way for music directors and leisure-time music groups to develop skills together and strengthen their bonds.
 The Adopt a Music Creator project offers a professional music creator and the supportive environment to do this.

 Any Making Music member group of any type and their music director can apply.
 The project is free to take part in and is particularly aimed at:

 - member groups and music directors with no experience of commissioning new music

 - music directors who would like to gain more experience of commissioning new music, even if their group does have experience

 - music directors who have experience of commissioning but whose group would like to gain experience

-What do leisure-time groups gain?
+What do groups and their music directors gain?

 - A new piece of music tailored to the strengths and personality of the group

-- An exciting new experience and musical development for the group
+- An exciting new experience and musical development for the group and music director

 - An understanding of the collaborative process of creating new music and the knowledge and confidence to do it again independently